Feeling overwhelmed when planning your trip to Madeira? Well, there’s no need to be!

 Madeira is very well connected to destinations all over Europe.
 There is also an infrequent flight direct to New York.
 You can find more details on getting to Madeira here.

-4. Stay in Funchal… or don’t
+4. Stay in Funchal or in the countryside

 The capital, Funchal, is the obvious place to be based, especially if it’s your first time visiting Madeira.

-Funchal has a small old centre with a marina, cobblestone streets, and an old fort.
+Funchal has a small old centre with cobblestone streets, a marina, and an old fort.
 It also has more modern areas including the hotel district of Lido where you can easily find a comfortable resort hotel with a swimming pool.

 However, being the commercial hub of the island, Funchal is also a very busy and built-up area.
 It may not be your first choice if you want to be in a quieter place closer to nature.

 Booking a hotel, villa, or B&B in a smaller village or town by the coast is our recommendation in this case.
-Consider places such as Sao Vicente, Ponta do Sol, Calheta or Machico.
+Consider places such as S茫o Vicente, Ponta do Sol, Calheta or Machico.
 For some ideas, check out these charming B&B and holiday homes all over the island.

 However, if you’re flexible you could opt to stay in more than one place.
 For example, you could stay for a week on the sunnier south side of Madeira and a week in the greener and lusher north.
-Or you could spend the bulk of your time in Funchal, but add a side trip to the smaller island of Porto Santo, which is known for its sandy beaches.

 6. Consider if you’ll need a car